First, let me outline my hitchhiking experience:

 Choose your hitching spot with care

 Walk or get a taxi or bus to the edge of town, the city, the village.
 No one will stop at a bend or a busy intersection.
 If it’s very hot find a shady area.
 Don’t walk too far if the area is – like an endless desert.
 Find a good spot and be patient.
-Make sure the driver can see you at least 100 metres away and then they can assess you on the approach.
+Make sure the driver can see you at least 100 meters away and then they can assess you on the approach.

 Start long trips very early